-You know what I do recall?
+Do you know what I recall?
 All the nurses with both hands holding mine each time I gave birth to my sweet babies.

-The nurse that stood in the bathroom with me and gave me a shower after my C-section.
+The nurse who stood in the bathroom with me and gave me a shower after my C-section.

-The nurse that helped carry my Mom when she was too weak to walk from the cancer.
+The nurse who helped carry my mom when she was too weak to walk from cancer.

 The nurse that was on the helicopter with my Mom the day she died and said she made sure she held her hand because even after she passed, she didn’t want her to be alone.